develop-er11/user_register/README.md

 # user_register

-To run this application kindly import node_modules in both frontend folder and root folder
+To run this application:
+-kindly import node_modules in both frontend folder and root folder -install all the dependencies